These sisters have repurposed military goods into beautiful bags and jewelry

 "I thought what in my life is sometimes wasted that could be harnessed and turned into something really beautiful with a powerful mission," Emily said.

-Since the inauguration of the company, the sisters have reused more than 35,000 pounds of military surplus and have employed more than 65 veterans.
+Since the inauguration of the company, the sisters have reused more than 35,000 pounds of military surplus and have supported more than 65 veteran jobs.

 The sisters have come a long way since their original Kickstarter campaign.
 Sword & Plough recently won the grand prize in the FedEx Small Business Grant contest, which includes a $25,000 grant, plus $7,500 in print and business services to help them grow their business.